bhavish95/Project-Encryption-and-decryption-of-PlainText/README.md

 ![image](https://github.com/bhavish95/Project-Encryption-and-decryption-of-PlainText/assets/111994995/c2d86566-8dce-4485-bcdf-bc7734cc993c)
 ![image](https://github.com/bhavish95/Project-Encryption-and-decryption-of-PlainText/assets/111994995/0c189cb0-a8ed-409e-b5f6-cdc6f489794a)

-# Step4 - Now we create a case to caught if user fill passord wrong
+# Step4 - Now we create a case to caught if user fill password wrong
 In this we create elif which theough output if user fill wrong password it through invalid password
 ![image](https://github.com/bhavish95/Project-Encryption-and-decryption-of-PlainText/assets/111994995/9aa4c4bf-dd83-42c9-9d5c-21459b674b4d)
 For see this we will wrong password and then see what this through